ubc-library-rc/gis-intro-leaflet/content/hands-on2.md

 ---

 # Leaflet Basemap & Map Tiles
 Let’s first see what the basic Leaflet web map looks like.
-If you haven't already clicked "Go Live" to launch a live server that renders your boilerplate web map, do so now.
-If you didn't install this extension, open `boilerplate.html` by navigating to it in your computer's finder, and opening it with a web browser such as Google Chrome.
+If you haven't already, click "Go Live" to launch a live server that renders your boilerplate web map.
+If you didn't install this extension to VS Code, open `boilerplate.html` by navigating to it in your computer's finder, and open it with a web browser such as Google Chrome.
 (To do this, you can likely just double click the file.
 If that fails, control-click (i.e. right-click) the file and choose your web browser as the application to 'open with'.)

 In your web browser, you should see a map that looks like this: